ewjay/fapiwiki/FAPI_Meeting_Notes_2022-07-27_Atlantic.rst

 #528 - PKCE Chosen Challenge Attack
 --------------------------------------------------------
 #528 - PKCE Chosen Challenge Attack

 Out of time to discuss

 AOB (Nat)
 =================
-* Gail reported that contact between U of NSW and U Stuttgart is being completed for the security analysis.
-* Joseph is planning to make some recommendations to the Executive Committee next Thursday on the relying party developer support.
-Essentially trying to encourage open source libraries across a variety of different languages, the ones that we identified in the ticket last year.
-He had a reasonable amount of interest in that proposal from various different parties.
-Multiple different parties helping to fund, will probably work out to about six to $7000 per code base, 50K to 60K in total cost, various parties offsetting the cost.

 The call adjourned at 15:03 UTC